ahmedzafar89/bytebot/docker/HOW_TO_USE_DOCKER.md

-# How to use Dockerized Anything LLM
+# How to use Dockerized Byte Bot

 Use the Dockerized version of ByteBot for a much faster and complete startup of ByteBot.